colyseus/docs/docs/api-room.md

 ### `clients: WebSocket[]`

 The array of connected clients.
+See [Web-Socket Client](api-client).

 ### `maxClients: number`